If you witness illegal dumping or find illegally dumped waste in a public place or public land, please submit an online reporting form.

 -

-Dumping of commercial, trade or household waste in parks and gardens.
+Dumping of business, building or household waste in parks and gardens.

 -

-Placing household items on the kerbside without a Bulky Waste Collection booking or presenting materials too early in advance of the booking date.
+Putting items on the kerbside without a Bulky Waste Collection booking or placing items too early in advance of the booking date.

 -

-Disposal of unwanted items, donations and waste outside of charity bins or shop fronts.
+Leaving unwanted items, donations and waste outside of charity bins or shop fronts.
+Always place items within charity bins or wait until charity is open to accept them.

 Examples of illegally dumped materials on public land.

 Litter is anything unwanted that has been thrown, blown or left in the wrong place.
-Littering is the disposal of smaller amounts of waste.
+Littering is the discarding of smaller amounts of waste into the environment.
 This includes:

 -